benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/6-WaitForOrder/_index.en.md

 ### Recap

-- In this section, you added state transitions that wait for a callback token before continues.
-This allow the workflow to wait for the customer to place the order, and for the barista to make the drinks.
+- In this section, you added state transitions that wait for a callback token before continuing.
+This allows the workflow to wait for the customer to place the order, and for the barista to make the drinks.
 - You used the heartbeat attribute to set timeout values for each of these wait conditions.
-- You tested this new feature in the console and saw how the executed waited.
+- You tested this new feature in the console and saw how the execution waited.
 You then used a CLI command to return the callback token to make the execution continue.

 ### Next steps